Location: Anosy region, Madagascar

 Away from comprehensive research on creatures both big and small, the SCP conducts weekly environmental education sessions at two schools in Sainte Luce.
 These classes provide free education to youths on key environmental and conservation issues, such as threats to the forest, the benefits of pollinators and animals that disperse seeds, and basic sustainable agricultural techniques.
 Not only are these sessions informative, but they are also a lot of fun, as lessons are communicated via fun songs and games!
 Volunteers will also have time to share their English language skills with motivated community members in weekly English classes in the nearby village.

-SEED also offers unique bespoke placements in our English Teaching Department.
+We also offers unique bespoke placements in our English Teaching Department.
 By introducing English language skills to the community, you will provide students both young and old with more earning opportunities.
 These livelihood options exist across sectors, including in the high value and unique ecotourism industry in Madagascar.
-SEED’s volunteers have developed new and innovative English teaching resources designed to help support students complete their school exams, provided invaluable lesson planning and team teaching support to Fort Dauphin’s English teachers, and supported the local museum in developing English language resources.
+Our volunteers have developed new and innovative English teaching resources designed to help support students complete their school exams, provided invaluable lesson planning and team teaching support to Fort Dauphin’s English teachers, and supported the local museum in developing English language resources.
 Like all of our programmes our English teaching is based on need and motivation, ensuring highest impact.
-SEED’s English teachers also provide a vital link in supporting all of the work that SEED does, by supporting SEED’s Malagasy team members through one on one English lessons.
+Our English teachers also provide a vital link in supporting all of the work that we do, by supporting our Malagasy team members through one on one English lessons.
 By enhancing their English language skills, you’ll be helping learning, knowledge sharing and information dissemination across the entirety of the organisation, as well as at an international level.

 Travel & Accom.